-ENG 111 English Composition
+ENG 111 English Composition 3 credits 3 class hours

 Basic writing course intended to strengthen the student's ability to think logically and to write clearly.
 The course will cover grammar, paragraph organization, the essay and the research paper with a strong emphasis on revision.